 Choose somewhere in the former if you like being within walking distance of shops, restaurants and bars.
 And the latter if you’d prefer somewhere quieter and more secluded.

-Alternatively you’ll find a large range of Airbnbs to choose from in and around Palenque.
+You’ll also find a range of Airbnbs to choose from in and around Palenque.